pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

 [![Fire gradient][fire_gradient]][fire_gradient]

-<br />The result:
+<br />And you should get:

 [![Fire effect][fire_effect]][fire_effect]

 Save as a "FireEffect" prefab.

-Now we will use those prefabs in a helper script.
+Now, we are going to use these prefabs in a script.

-# The helper script
+# Helper script

 Instantiating those particles prefabs are no different from instantiate a player or a shot.